Operation Red Wings: Afghans who aided Luttrell

-In the years following Operation Red Wings more details emerged about the circumstances surrounding Luttrell survival, including that he was given sanctuary by local villagers.
+In the years following Operation Red Wings, more details emerged about the circumstances surrounding Luttrell's survival, including that he was given sanctuary by local villagers.
 Many of the details regarding the Afghans who aided Luttrell were reported incorrectly in the American press during the days after the events occurred.

 The SEALs' firefight with Ahmad Shah's Taliban forces began along a high-elevation ridgeline called Sawtalo Sar (whose highest peak is 2830 m).
 A descent down the east side of the ridgeline leads into the Shuryek Valley.
 The northeastern gulch in which the SEALs became trapped was in this direction, above the village of Salar Ban.
 To the west of the Sawtalo Sar ridgeline is the Korangal Valley.
 As the wounded Luttrell descended the gulch, he encountered a Pashtun named Mohammad Gulab Khan from the mountain village of Salar Ban.
 Known simply as Gulab, he took Luttrell into his home that first day in accordance with the Pashtunwali custom of Nanawatai, whereby asylum is given to a person to protect them from their enemies.
 Gulab then invoked the assistance of fellow villagers to help protect Luttrell until American forces could be contacted.